Billionaire Profile

 Rise to Success

-After law school, Tsai began his career at Sullivan & Cromwell before transitioning to private equity.
-In 1995, he moved to Hong Kong to work for Investor AB, managing Asian private equity investments.
-His career took a pivotal turn in 1999 when he met Jack Ma and joined Alibaba as a founding member.
-He played a crucial role in establishing Alibaba's financial and legal structure, and held various executive positions including chief operating officer and chief financial officer.
-He became executive vice chairman in May 2013 and chairman in September 2023.
+Tsai earned a Bachelor of Arts degree in Economics and East Asian Studies from Yale University in 1986 and a Juris Doctor degree from Yale Law School in 1990.
+He began his career as a tax associate at Sullivan & Cromwell.
+In 1995, he moved to Hong Kong and joined Investor AB as a private equity investor.
+In 1999, Tsai met Jack Ma and joined Alibaba as a founding member, taking on the role of CFO.
+He played a crucial role in establishing Alibaba's financial and legal structure.
+He became executive vice chairman in 2013 and chairman in 2023.

 Key Business Strategies